joshourisman/django-pydantic-settings/README.md

 The `SetUp` class will automatically look for the standard `DJANGO_SETTINGS_MODULE` environment variable, read it, confirm that it points to an existing Python module, and load that module.
 Your `DJANGO_SETTINGS_MODULE` variable should point to a `pydantic_settings.settings.PydanticSettings` sub-class (though technically any Python class that defines a `dict()` method which returns a Python dictionary of key/value pairs matching the required Django settings will work).
 Calling the `configure()` method will then use the specified module to configure your project's Django settings.

+## Required settings

+There are only a small number of settings that must be configured before using django-pydantic-settings with your Django project.
+These are `ROOT_URLCONF` and `WSGI_APPLICATION`.
+All other settings will either remain at the default provided by Django, or a safe but functional default value.
+For example, `SECRET_KEY` is automatically generated using Django's own `get_random_secret_key()` function (though you should set this yourself if you're using Django's authentication and don't want to lose your session every time the server is restarted).

 ## Database configuration

 By defining multiple `DatabaseDsn` attributes of the `DatabaseSettings` class, you can easily configure one or more database connections with environment variables.
 DSNs are parsed using dj-database-url.